Applying Your Skills

 Internships can also meet your work credit requirements and build your capacity for leadership, meeting community engagement expectations, as well.

-If internships are unpaid, you can apply for stipends to ensure that access to integrated experiential learning is possible for all.
+If summer internships are unpaid, you can apply for stipends to ensure that access to integrated experiential learning is possible for all.